USNS Trenton

-USNS Trenton (JHSV-5/T-EPF-5), (ex-Resolute) is the fifth Spearhead-class expeditionary fast transport, operated by the United States Navys Military Sealift Command.
+USNS Trenton (JHSV-5/T-EPF-5), (ex-Resolute) is the fifth Spearhead-class expeditionary fast transport, operated by the United States Navy's Military Sealift Command.
 Spearhead-class ships are used to support overseas operations, conduct humanitarian aid and disaster relief, and support special operations forces.
 This type of vessel also has an aviation flight deck and can operate in shallow waters.

 Construction and career

 Trenton completed acceptance trials on 13 March 2015 and was delivered to the United States Navy on 13 April 2015.